Frequently asked questions

 I tried to open a commission request, but it was closed.
 When will you open it again?

-We have no set schedule on commission dates, but we do announce them at least several days to a week early on the news section of the site, as well as our instagram page. if you're interested in a commission, check back every few days to be the first to know- there are limited slots available!
+We have no set schedule on commission dates, but we do announce them on our discord, as well as our instagram page.
+If you're interested in a commission, check back every week or two to be the first to know- there are limited slots available, but it also takes up to a few months to fill up, sometimes!